sgushy/rc-camera-platform/README.md

 <img src="https://user-images.githubusercontent.com/113747791/191139676-475fb703-f1bf-4415-8959-d996843d879b.jpg" width="200"> <img src="https://user-images.githubusercontent.com/113747791/191139634-77254d5a-5a11-4a9b-b076-ee95fbe13af0.jpg" width="200"> <img src="https://user-images.githubusercontent.com/113747791/191140378-631eb1d3-ed77-4696-b6f8-71539e5e10d9.jpg" width="200">

 <p>The device features fully wireless operation, with the remote control sending actuation signals to the platform.
-The camera platform will rotate and elevate/depress according to a comparison of its own state and that of the remote control.</p>
+The camera platform will rotate and elevate/depress according to a comparison of its own state and that of the remote control.
+Communication is performed using the WLAN antennas on the ESP32, using HTTP to send messages.
+Multithreading is used to prevent the WLAN operation from blocking the internal state machine.</p>

 <p>The state estimation and feedback control of the system relied entirely on a pair of inertial measurement units (IMUs), consisting of an MPU-9250 on the platform and an MPU-6050 on the remote controller.
 This was perhaps a bit of a risky choice, as these inexpensive IMU chips do suffer a large amount of background noise in their measurements.
 However, our signal filter and feedback controller implementation was robust enough to effectively control the system.</p>